TWUOnline/far-centre-guides/pages/03.fhss/02.PSYCH-106-intro-psychology/03.lesson-notes/docs.md

 visible: true
 ---

-# Lesson Notes for LDRS 220
+# Lesson Notes for PSYCH 106

-The following pages provide key information for the LDRS 220 unit modules (schedules, activity instructions, lab suggestions, key learnings, etc.).
+The following pages provide key information for the PSYCH 106 unit modules (schedules, activity instructions, lab suggestions, key learnings, etc.).
 Please see the full course notes on Moodle.